mobizt/FirebaseClient/README.md

 The warning `Your security rules are not secure.
 Any authenticated user can steal, modify, or delete data in your database.` will be displayed due to insecure rules which you can change it for more secure later.

-For more details of the `Realtime Database` security rules, see [this link](https://firebase.google.com/docs/database/security).
+Visit [Understand Firebase Realtime Database Security Rules](https://firebase.google.com/docs/database/security) to learn more about security rules.

 The reference url is the `DATABASE_URL` that defined and used in the `Realtime Database` examples can be obtained from the `Data` tab as the following.